nlacortiglia25/bramson-workout-buddy/README.md

 ## Roadmap

-- [ ] Improve exercise classification by including temporal sequence data.
+- [ ] Improve exercise classification with improved set of features and improved temporal analysis.
-- [ ] Expand motivational phrase library.
+- [ ] Expand motivational phrase library, currently limitted in personality and phrase variation.
-- [ ] Add personalization (e.g., user-defined workout plans, preferred motivation style).
-- [ ] Deploy as a desktop or mobile application.
+- [ ] Deploy for desktop, raspberry pi, and possibly mobile devices.

 ---